JensonCHL/Data-Mining/README.md

 Note:

-- ReadyModelDataset contain files that are cleaned and ready to use by algorithm models.
+- ReadyModelDataset contain files that are cleaned and ready to be used by algorithm models.